 Magnetic separation of CD3-positive cells

-Place the column on the magnet [1-CU] and add 3 milliliters of HBSS 2% FCS to humidify [2-CU].
+Place the column on the magnet [1-CU] and add 3 milliliters of HBSS 2% FCS to humidify the system [2-CU].
 Then, pipet the stained cells into the column [3-MED].
 After the cell suspension passes through the column [4-CU], wash the column three times with 3 milliliters of HBSS 2% FCS [5-MED over shoulder - TEXT].

 Talent places column on magnet

-Talent adds HBSS 2% FCS to column
+Talent adds HBSS 2% FCS to column Videographer note: CU at the end

 Talent pipets cells into column